TheTyGithub/Tython/README.md

 - Not even finished coding
 - Python needs to be installed
 - Not cool
-- Why am I even typing?
+- Why am I still even typing?